🏒 Sidney Crosby Injury Update Today: How Absence Impacts Canada vs. Finland Odds & Picks

 🇨🇦 Will Crosby play vs. Finland?

-Canada only has one day off - Thursday - between their quarterfinal game against Czechia and their forthcoming semifinal matchup against Finland.
+Canada only had one day off - Thursday - between their quarterfinal game against Czechia and their forthcoming semifinal matchup against Finland.
+At 38 years old, it's likely more difficult for Crosby to bounce back quickly from any strain he suffered in such a short amount of time.

-🤔 Impact of Crosby's potential absence
+🤔 Impact of Crosby's absence

 Who will wear the C?